No H1–H3 elements found. Showing placeholder content.

 • Identified the group expense-splitting gap in Wise's product through competitor benchmarking

-• Contributed to UI design, user flows, and early testing
+• Contributed to user flows, UI design, and early testing

 The Brief